nosarthur/nosarthur.github.io/_drafts/measurement.md

 $$H[x|y] \equiv \sum_j P(y_j) H[P(x|y_j)]$$

 It is the averaged entropy conditioned on a measurement outcome.
+In other words,
+it is the left-over uncertainty (information) after the measurement.

 The general statement of property 3 is